Skip to main content

 Events & Interactivity

-Events in Hana trigger changes in an object’s state when interacting with the canva.
-By attaching events to elements, you can initiate actions like transitions or animations in response to user inputs.
+Events in Hana trigger changes in an object’s state when interacting with the canvas.
+By attaching events to elements, you can initiate actions like transitions in response to user inputs.

 Hana Events